Vol. III - Appendix G

 In 1901 Emily was living with her brother Peter at Little Red Pale Farm, Warbleton where Peter is farming.
 Emily, a 54 year old widow is described as a housekeeper.

-Emily remarried in 1905.
-Her second husband was Henry Mitchell.
 However Henry had died by 1911 at which time Emily was boarding with William Christian at Silveriche Farm, Ashburnham.
 Also boarding is 4 year old James Arthur Barton, born Ashburnham.
 James Arthur Barton was born on 7 July 1906 at Sliverhicks Farm, Ashburnham.
 He was the son of Mary Jane Barton, housemaid (domestic).
-It is not clear how he fits in at present.
+It is not certain how he fits in at present.
 The only Mary Jane Barton I have in the family tree at present is the daughter of John Henry Barton and Caroline Wood and that Mary Jane is certainly the right age to be James mother.
 (Chapter 4 & Appendix N).
 John Henry Barton was a 1st cousin of Emily Oxley nee Bourner.

 Emily Mitchell died in 1924.